Overview of Recordings

 For this album, Mr. Goettee and Ms. Gerber-Salins were working with the traditional congregational hymns and songs they grew up with.
 The hymns were selected from the hymnals his parents had collected over their lives as their churches replaced them.
 Plus, several additional religious songs important to them are included.
 This album is also largely in the style of ballad music.

-For this album Ms. Gerber-Salins was producer, vocal arranger on several hymns, audio engineer, and a significant vocal partner on many numbers in a mix of solo, duet, and multi-part harmony singing.
+For this album Ms. Gerber-Salins was producer, vocal arranger on several hymns, audio engineer, and a significant duet partner on many numbers in a mix of solo, duet, and multi-part harmony singing.
 Ms. Gerber-Salins' voice is part of most numbers, and she sings the lead on her arrangement of Were You There.

 - The recording;

-- Accompanying history stories; and
+- Accompanying history stories book; and

 In this album, all hymns and songs are public domain, except: